ronaldo-bguimaraes/time-tracking-dashboard/README.md

 ### The challenge

-Users must be able to:
+Users should be able to:

-- View the ideal layout for the website, depending on your device's screen size
+- View the optimal layout for the site depending on their device's screen size
-- View focus states for all interactive elements on the page
+- See hover states for all interactive elements on the page
-- Switch between Daily, Weekly and Monthly stats view
+- Switch between viewing Daily, Weekly, and Monthly stats

 ### Screenshot